 When to apply

-The On-Campus Summer Programs deadline to apply for financial aid is the same deadline for program applications, April 8, 2022.
-Financial aid applications received after April 8, 2022 will be considered on a weekly basis or until funding has been exhausted.
+The On-Campus Summer Programs deadline to apply for financial aid is the same deadline for program applications, May 19, 2023.
 Submit your applications as early as possible as funding is limited and awarding starts with the first registration cycle.
 Award notifications will be sent within one to two weeks following your application.

 Documents you'll need

 To understand your financial situation, we’ll need to review the following federal tax documents.
-If you are applying before July 1, 2022, please submit documents from 2020.
+If you are applying after July 1, 2022, please submit documents from 2021.